 Specialisation: Students choose to specialise in either literature or linguistics.
 A minimum of 30 credits in one of the areas is needed to write a master's thesis in that particular area.
-Teacher-training students who would like to write their thesis on a culture topic need a minimum of 20 credits in literature/culture courses.
+Teacher-training students are required to have a minimum of 20 credits in the same area of specialisation as topic of their master’s thesis (literature/culture or linguistics).
+Teacher-training students who would like to write a thesis on a culture/area studies topic are required to take a course offered in this area.

 The master's thesis: The master's thesis is an independent project on a topic in either English literature or linguistics.
 Two master's thesis alternatives are offered.
 Alternative 1, is a 60-credit thesis (approximately 30,000 words) in the third and fourth semesters of the programme.
 For alternative 2, students complete two courses in the third semester of the second cycle and hand in a 40-credit thesis (approximately 20,000 words) by the end of the fourth semester.
 Teacher-training students also have the option to write a thesis on a cultural topic.